intel/intel-devcloud-samples/container-workloads/openvino-dev-latest/developer-samples/python/yolo-v8/README.md

 The results for each frame annotate the input video with boxes around detected objects, along with a label and a probability value.

-For more information about YOLO, please see [the documentation here](https://pjreddie.com/darknet/yolo/) at the provided link.
+For more information about YOLO, please see [the documentation](https://pjreddie.com/darknet/yolo/).

 ## How It Works: